global recipe swap

 Add the chicken, reduce the heat and simmer for several minutes.

-While soup is simmering, fry one-quarter of the egg noodles in hot oil, drain.
+While the soup is simmering, fry one-quarter of the egg noodles in hot oil, and drain.

 Check the seasoning: the soup should taste salty and slightly sweet from the coconut cream.

-Blanch three-quarters of the egg noodles in boiling water, drain.
+Blanch three-quarters of the egg noodles in boiling water, and drain.